NathanielJenkins/rayTracer/README.md

 To run the program, download the files and generate the build folder with CMake and the CMake file.
 To run program yourself you need CMake, python, C++.

 ## Development
 This ray tracer was built from the ground up.
-It features specular reflection, diffuse reflection, mesh mapping, texture mapping, shadows, point/directional lighting, parralization and anti-aliasing/multi-sampling techniques.
+It features specular reflection, diffuse reflection, mesh mapping, texture mapping, shadows, point/directional lighting, parallelization and anti-aliasing/multi-sampling techniques.
 An example image is shown on the right.
 Below is an example image with one point light.

 ![Example Image](raytrace.bmp)